smooth-glitch/healthcare/README.md

 ## Notes

-- Use placeholder or open-source images for anatomy illustration.
+- To Use placeholder or open-source images for anatomy illustration.
-- Match typography and colors from design closely.
+- To Match typography and colors from design.